uconn

 Service Units

-Responsible for overseeing the $260 million annual research enterprise across all UConn campuses, including UConn Health, the Office of the Vice President for Research (OVPR) manages all aspects of research and scholarship activities for UConn’s world-class faculty.
+The Office of the Vice President for Research (OVPR) oversees the research enterprise across all UConn campuses, including UConn Health, managing all aspects of research and scholarship activities for UConn’s faculty.

 • Research Support & Development